 In examining the opinions of health practitioners on abortion, it is particularly important to consider the professional opinion of those practitioners who are in a position to actually provide abortion services—obstetricians/gynaecologists and general practitioners.

 The Royal Australian College of Obstetricians and Gynaecologists (RANZCOG) has issued a formal statement in support of access to abortion services.
 RANZCOG cites the potential dangers arising from restricted access.
 ‘Non-availability of termination of pregnancy services has been shown to increase maternal morbidity and mortality in population studies’.
 They make note of equity issues.
-‘Access to termination services should be on the basis of health care need and should not be limited by age, socioeconomic disadvantage, or geographic isolation’.
+‘Access to termination services should be on the basis of health care need and should not be limited by age, socioeconomic disadvantage, or geographic isolation … in the same way it is for other health services’.
 3

 A large peer-reviewed study of practicing obstetricians/gynaecologists (OBGYNs) demonstrated that 89% supported the availability of abortion within the public health system, and 73% provided abortion services as part of their practice.
 4 Of those who reported religious/conscientious objection to abortion, 32% still provided abortions in certain circumstances.
 5 Several respondents reported not accepting a fee for provision of abortion services, stating that it is a ‘needed procedure’.

 General practitioners (GPs) are the majority of abortion-providing doctors in Australia and GPs as a professional group overwhelmingly support access to abortion services.
 A large Australia-wide survey found that 84% of Australian GPs believed all women should have access to abortion services.
 6 However, more than a third (37%) reported that they do not feel they fully understand the abortion laws in their state or territory.7 Health professionals are cautious of the laws that govern their practice; in the case of abortion, these laws impede best practice.